walterdejong/sudoku-valid-arm64/README.md

 - each column contains only and exactly the numbers 1 to 9.
 - each 3x3 sub-block contains only and exactly the numbers 1 to 9.

-This program only checks whether the given sudoku is valid; it is not a sudoku-solver.
+The program only checks whether the given sudoku is valid; it is not a sudoku-solver.

 ## Implementation